RamChhabra21/Image-Denoiser-/README.md

 ### Findings
 - The CNN-based model effectively reduces noise in images.
+- Achieved an average PSNR of 17.74 dB for Test Data.
-- Achieved an average PSNR of 17.62 dB.
+- Achieved an average PSNR of 18.03 dB for Train Data.

 ### Improvements
 - Experiment with deeper networks or adding skip connections.